-Kat Graham is an Interscope music artist as well as actress.
+Kat Graham is a music artist and actress.
 She currently stars as Bonnie Bennett, in The CW’s series “The Vampire Diaries.”

 Born in Geneva, Switzerland, Kat speaks four languages – English, Spanish, French and Hebrew – and is the daughter of a Liberian father and a Russian Jewish mother.
 At the age of 6, Kat began acting in commercials such as Barbie, K-Mart, Pop- Tarts and Old Navy, and television shows including “Like Family,” “Grounded for Life,” and “Lizzie McGuire.”
 Her first big break came when she replaced a young Christina Milian as the host of the Disney channel’s popular series “Movie Surfers.”
 Kat can also be seen in the films “17 Again,” with Zac Efron and Matthew Perry, “The Roommate,” with Leighton Meester, and the starring role in “Honey 2”, and the slated 2014 release of Lionsgate’s “Addicted”.